Operation 1111: Battles along roads north continues

-13 June the Irrawaddy reported Junta troops entered Mobye, with heavy fighting there.
+13 June, the Irrawaddy reported Junta troops entered Mobye, with heavy fighting there.
 While the Karenni have attacked the Battalion 1006.
-Quoting an resistance fighter, that Mobye is strategic, from there the Karenni can threaten Loikaw itself.
-With the battle also being about Junta's upcoming elections.
+Quoting a resistance fighter, that Mobye is strategic, from there the Karenni can threaten Loikaw itself.
+The battle is also about the Junta's upcoming elections.
 Controlling the Mobye-Loikaw road would make it easier to arrange by the Junta.
 PNO has been advancing into Yawnghwe and Pinlaung townships, plus Eastern Pekon.
-Helped by Russian military trained PNO units.
+Helped by Russian military-trained PNO units.
 With ammunition shortages being a cause for gradual withdrawal by the Karenni.

-Latest estimate is that 70% of Karenni state is now in Resistance control.
-Causalities reported amongst fighting in Pekhon township.
+The latest estimate is that 70% of Karenni state is now under resistance control.
+Casualties reported amongst fighting in Pekhon township.

-On 25 June the Karenni launched an offensive near Mawchi town in Hpasawng township.
-With two resistance fighters reported dead during 23–25 June in the battle for Moebye.
+On 25 June, the Karenni launched an offensive near Mawchi town in Hpasawng township.
+Two resistance fighters were reported dead during 23–25 June in the battle for Moebye.
 A total of 40 civilian homes reportedly were set aflame during the same period in Pekhon township.
 Stating that Loikaw, Bawlakhe and Hpasawng remain under Tatmadaw control.
 Said burning of homes reported to have happened in Saung Nan Khae and being 50-60 houses burned.